 - Many More Options

-Pressing on Back button can take you to either edit all pages or posts depending on what you are editing at present.
+Pressing the Back button can take you to either edit all pages or posts depending on what you are editing at present.

 2. Add Block

-Add Block is where you can find a wide range of the Gutenberg’s Blocks & embeds you may add in your page and post.
-You may use the search bar and scroll through different options that are available on your screen.
+Add Block is where you can find a wide range of Gutenberg’s blocks and embeds that you may add to your page or post.
+You may use the search bar and scroll through different options that are available.

-Gutenberg Editor’s “Highly Used” Block options will include:
+The Gutenberg Editor’s “Most Used” block options will include:

-There are many more Gutenberg Blocks, thus will cover them in complete detail later on.
+There are many more Gutenberg blocks, which will cover in complete detail later on.